 One time two very sincere and polite female missionaries came to my house.
 Since I was alone at the time, I did not feel it was appropriate to invite them inside, so we spoke at the door.
 They invited me to a musical presentation depicting Christ as the Savior at one of their local chapels.
-I asked the young ladies what was required in order for Jesus to be the savior.
+I asked the young ladies what was required in order for Jesus to be their savior [or really anybody’s savior].
 One told me that I needed to repent of my sins.
 When I asked how they defined repentance, she said, “Confess and forsake.”
 I asked, “How many sins must I forsake?”
 “All of them,” she replied.
 To which I asked, “And how are you doing at that?”

 She looked at me and said, “I’m trying.”
 I commended her for her effort to be the best example should she could possibly be.
 Yet, I added, the word “trying” is usually used in the context of failure, to which she agreed.
 The conversation continued:

 Me: “Don’t you also have to keep commandments?”

 We smiled at each other.
 I think she knew we had already been down this road.
 I then proceeded to recap what she had told me to make sure I understood her correctly.